—- Eyewitness account —-

 Ninth hurdle

-To my surprise, Happy Valley itself was lagging behind Counterculture movement.
+To my surprise, Happy Valley itself lagg behind counterculture movement.
 Penn State not Kent State.
 Months-long hair and jeans helped me blend in.
-Seeing autumn foliage, I realized it’s a 2-seasons 2-wheels country, not a We but an I culture (in LA, it’s I-drive then Uber/AI drive) .
-My first impressions: a PA-licensed driver obeyed reflexively at a STOP sign amid heavy downpour in the camp.
+Seeing autumn foliage, I realized it’s no longer a 2-seasons 2-wheels country, nor We but an I culture (in LA, it’s I-drive then Uber/AI drive).
+My first impressions: a PA-licensed driver obeyed reflexively a STOP sign amid heavy downpour in the camp.
 Rules-based reflex in a mono-chronist society, first comes first served.

-After a long and lonely winter, I sat on the grass (while others smoked “grass”) and heard “Here Comes the Sun”, Spring break (my Woodstock) opening number.
+After a long and lonely winter, I sat on the grass (while others smoked “grass”) and heard “Here Comes the Sun”, opened our Spring break (my Woodstock).
 I hummed along, knowing for sure” “it’s alright”.
 (The British Invasion arrived via Armed Forces Radio).
-Consequently, we, “Come together” at least those early adopters of Rock and Roll.
-(See Vietnamizing Woodstock)
+Consequently, we, “Come together” embracing rock and roll (See Vietnamizing Woodstock) to quelch war-weary propaganda (Tung canh chim tim ve to am – SVN attempt at flipping the VCs).

-Music and mourning aside, I am forever indebted to the 58,220 whose names were on dark marble Memorial in Washington.
+Music and mourning aside, I am forever indebted to 58,220 names on that dark Washington marble.
 On his way to the airport, Frank Snepp noticed President Thieu looking away from: “The noble sacrifice of the Allied Soldiers will never be forgotten.”
 (Thieu’s predecessor, Diem, wasn’t lucky.
 He was shot by his designated driver in 1963).

-I could do no less i.e. remember and reflect on the sacrifice of Blacks from Mississippi and Whites from Pennsylvania.
+I likewise. remember and reflect on the sacrifice of Blacks from Mississippi and Whites from Pennsylvania, linger their girls wholetters.

 P.S.
 Last week, I met a son of a G.I.
-Immediate kindred spirit struck.
-He said his dad had returned from over there utterly in silence ever since.
+Immediate kindred spirit.
+His dad returned from “over there” and stayed in silence ever since.

 ________________________________________